 Designing products vs designing software

 When it comes to designing an actual product as opposed to a software product, it is a lot more cost-intensive, and therefore perhaps also the reason why so many great product ideas gets left on the design floor at the first sign of failure.
-Unfortunately, the high cost of failure prevents many new business owners to fulfil their dreams of building and brining a winning product to market.
+Unfortunately, the high cost of failure prevents many new business owners to fulfil their dreams of building and bringing a winning product to market.
 According to the Harvard Business Review, almost 90% of all new products in the US fails when put to market, and subsequently, never makes a comeback as an improved model of its former self.
 Therefore, if one considers the costs involved of getting a product to market particularly for new small business owners, then perhaps following a more iterative process might be a better way of ensuring that your product does succeed.

 How does it work?